 Pupils with a Special Educational Need or Disability

 All children in receipt of additional support or interventions work towards achieving group targets.
 If a child is deemed to have a ‘High Need’ for SEND support they will also have a Pupil Passport on which personalised targets are written.
-These targets are reviewed and new ones are set termly with the parents/carers and the child.
+These targets are reviewed and new ones are set twice a year with the parents/carers and the child.

 Children with specific Special Educational Needs or disabilities will be monitored by the Inclusion Leader to ensure that any support or interventions provided are having a positive impact on their learning.
 This is done by ensuring that specific, relevant assessments are made at the beginning and end of any support or intervention groups in order to determine whether the additional help was beneficial for the child.
-The Inclusion Leader will also ensure that staff working with a child with an identified need are aware of their barriers to learning and plan to overcome these throughout each lesson.
-There are regular opportunities for staff training about specific Special Educational Needs and disabilities to enable the teachers and teaching assistants to deliver intervention programmes, make appropriate adaptions to the curriculum and learn about strategies that are proven to best support the learning of children with that particular Special Educational Need or disability.
+The Inclusion Leader will also ensure that staff working with a child with an identified need are aware of their barriers to learning.
+Staff training about specific Special Educational Needs and disabilities will be sought where necessary to enable the teachers and teaching assistants to deliver intervention programmes, make appropriate adaptions to the curriculum and learn about strategies that are proven to best support the learning of children with that particular Special Educational Need or disability.

-If, despite receiving additional support and interventions, a child continues to make little progress and advice from outside professionals suggests that the child is in need of further support, the Inclusion Leader will apply for an Education and Health Care Plan (EHCP).
-This is a replacement for a Statement of Special Educational Need.
+If, despite receiving additional support and interventions, a child continues to make little progress, and advice from outside professionals suggests that the child is in need of further support, the Inclusion Leader will apply for an Education and Health Care Plan (EHCP).
+This is the replacement for Statements of Special Educational Need.
 If a successful request is made, the EHCP will enable additional funds to be made available to help support the child even further – such as enabling a teaching assistant to work with the child on a 1:1 basis.
-If a child with an EHCP requires specific equipment to enable them to learn more effectively, further requests for this can be made to the Statutory Assessment and Resourcing Team and if agreed, funding will be provided to enable this to be purchased.
-Currently there are five children with Education and Health Care Plans.
+If a child with an EHCP requires specific equipment to enable them to learn more effectively, further requests for this can be made to the Statutory Assessment Team and if agreed, funding will be provided to enable this to be purchased.
+Currently at Orchard Park there are four children with Education and Health Care Plans.

 At Orchard Park we like all of our children to take part in as much as the curriculum as practicably possible.
 This means that at times adaptations or specialist provision may need to be made.
-This extends to going on school trips; children with a specific Special Educational Need or a disability may need additional adults to accompany them or to be provided with separate transport to the coach on which the rest of the class are travelling.
+This extends to taking in part in sporting activities such as swimming and going on school trips; children with a specific Special Educational Need or a disability may need additional adults to accompany them or to be provided with separate transport to the coach on which the rest of the class are travelling.
 If it is possible to accommodate the necessary adaptations or provision, then we are prepared to do so to enable the child concerned to participate along with their peers.

 Support During Points of Transition

 Points of transition such as starting Nursery, moving into a new class or Key Stage or leaving Year 6 to go onto secondary school, can be emotional or difficult times for any child.
 However this can be particularly hard for children with a Special Educational Need or disability.
 We invite parents/carers of children with a Special Educational Need or disability who are due to start Nursery or move into Reception to transition meetings in the Summer Term before any transition takes place, asking about their concerns and how they feel their child can be best supported.
-This meeting will be held between the parents/carers, the Inclusion Leader, other relevant members of school staff and the Early Years Specialist Teacher if they are already involved.
+At this meeting the parents will meet with the Inclusion Leader, other members of school staff and a Specialist Teacher if they are already involved.
 If it is deemed necessary, the child can make additional short visits to help familiarise them with the school.
 At this time, photographs can be taken to be used in a transition booklet for the child to look at during the summer holidays.
 Additional support for those children who find changing from one class to another within the school difficult will be made during the Summer Term.
 Again this will be in the form of transition booklets and additional visits into the new classroom to familiarise the child with the classroom layout and the new teacher.
-When children move onto secondary school, staff at Orchard Park meet with the new school’s SENCo, carefully explaining any areas in which a child with Special Educational Needs or disability may need additional support, along with how they have been supported during primary school.
+When children move onto secondary school, staff at Orchard Park meet with the new school’s SENCo/Inclusion Leader, carefully explaining any areas in which a child with Special Educational Needs or disability may need additional support, along with how they have been supported during primary school.